CADDE-CENTRE/Novel-SARS-CoV-2-P1-Lineage-in-Brazil/README.md

-# Genomics and epidemiology of a novel SARS-CoV-2 lineage in Manaus, Brazil
+# Genomics and epidemiology of the P.1 SARS-CoV-2 lineage in Manaus, Brazil (peer-review version out soon)

-Code, manuscript and data to reproduce analysis of the preprint: [Genomics and epidemiology of a novel SARS-CoV-2 lineage in Manaus, Brazil] (https://raw.githubusercontent.com/CADDE-CENTRE/Novel-SARS-CoV-2-P1-Lineage-in-Brazil/main/manuscript/FINAL_P1_MANUSCRIPT_25-02-2021_combined.pdf)
+Code, manuscript and data to reproduce analysis of the accepted version: [Genomics and epidemiology of a novel SARS-CoV-2 lineage in Manaus, Brazil] (https://github.com/CADDE-CENTRE/Novel-SARS-CoV-2-P1-Lineage-in-Brazil/blob/main/manuscript/FINAL_P1_MANUSCRIPT_combined_09-04-2021_revised_COMBINED.pdf)